M-Sc-Research/Generative_Ai/Introduction-to-LLMs-and-the-generative-AI-project/readme.md

 **Temperature is used to affect the randomness of the output of the softmax layer.
 A lower temperature results in reduced variability while a higher temperature results in increased randomness of the output.**

 ![Screenshot from 2024-03-09 01-28-30](https://github.com/M-Sc-Research/Generative_Ai/assets/96652895/683005ea-8868-49f8-9f63-2727c44c7da2)

+<br><br>

+ - LLMs are capable of carrying out many tasks, but their abilities depend strongly on the size and architecture of the model.